 Asian Pacific American Rites of Passage Summer Academy

 Asian Pacific American Rites of Passage (APA-ROP) is a culturally appropriate program for self-identifying APIA students and allies entering 7th – 12th grade.
 We strive to help enrich the lives of students through an exploration of APA history and a greater understanding of their cultural identity through leadership development, advocacy, empowerment, and support.

 This summer academy provides experiential and culturally specific learning activities to assist Asian Pacific American high school and middle school students in achieving success.
 The primary objectives are to promote and sustain cultural awareness, understand Asian Pacific American issues, increase intercultural skills, and develop personal and community empowerment skills.

 9th – 12th grade Students can earn high school credit for participating in APA -ROP.

 What do we do?

-- We share cultural history and experiences through partnerships with local Asian American groups·
+- We share cultural history and experiences through partnerships with local Asian and Pacific American groups·

 - We explore family and community connections through oral history, storytelling and field trips·

 - We understand indigenous knowledge through cultural protocols of hula.

 We develop leadership and communication skills through facilitated teambuilding exercises·